whitneyburton/portfolios/students/1508/chad-minnerath/20151001-chad-minnerath-m1.markdown

 ## Scores

-# 1. Ruby Syntax & API
+#  Ruby Syntax & API
 * 3: Developer is able to comfortably implement solutions in Ruby

-# 2. Ruby Style
+#  Ruby Style
 * 3: Developer writes code that is easy to follow

-# 3. Blocks & Enumerations
+#  Blocks & Enumerations
 * 3: Developer demonstrates understanding of blocks and can effectively use enumerable     methods

-# 4. Testing
+#  Testing
 * 3: Developer uses tests to guide development in small chunks

-# 5. Workflow
+#  Workflow
 * 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts

-# 6. Collaboration
+#  Collaboration
-* 3: Developer lays out their thinking *before* attacking a problem and integrates feedback through the process
+* 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process

 ### Attendance